jfhovinne/pycm15/README.md

     echo B1 ON | nc -q1 localhost 15915

-You can daemonize cm15d with Supervisor (twistd implementation not available yet).
+You can daemonize cm15d with Supervisor (since twistd implementation is not available yet).

 First, ensure Supervisor is installed, then create the configuration file for cm15d: